Spencer Steer Player Props: Reds vs. White Sox

 Spencer Steer At The Plate

-- Steer has six doubles, a triple, three home runs and 10 walks while hitting .240.
+- Steer is batting .241 with six doubles, a triple, three home runs and 10 walks.

-- Steer has driven in a run in eight games this season (28.6%), including two games with multiple runs batted in.
+- In eight games this season (27.6%), Steer has picked up an RBI, including two games with multiple runs batted in.

-- In 13 of 28 games this season, he has scored, including multiple runs once.
+- He has scored at least once 14 times this year (48.3%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.